bedirhankose/GameOfStores/README.md

 2. Open in Xcode: open GameOfStores.xcprohect.

-## Adding AWS SDK iOS via Swift Package Manager
+## Adding SDK iOS via Swift Package Manager

 1. Open your project in Xcode 11.0 or above